The Great Politics Mess-Up

 - An inversion of sorts.
 The DVD menu for Indiana Jones and the Kingdom of the Crystal Skull includes a shot of a world map.
 It's a post-Cold War map, even though the movie is set in 1957 and the Soviets are the main villains.

-- Averted in the making of Zero Dark Thirty where the film was initially written as about the unsucessful hunt for Osama bin Laden.
-However, when the terrorist was assassinated US commandos, the film production was able to change the story to change the ending.
+- Averted in the making of Zero Dark Thirty where the film was initially written as about the unsuccessful hunt for Osama bin Laden.
+However, when the terrorist was assassinated by US commandos, the film production was able to change the ending to fit this.

 - In a bit of a meta-entry, several techno-thrillers and what-if war novels from 1978's The Third World War though 1984's Red Storm Rising to 1990's Sword Point, all written prior to The Great Politics Mess-Up have World War III end up in a status quo ante peace treaty, where other than a few million dead, the Superpowers continue their struggle against each other as if nothing happened!
 It was almost as if no author could remember a time before the two super powers, or imagine a time after them.

 - John Wyndham appears to have been among the first people to believe the Soviet Union was going to collapse at some point, and not in a manner that took human civilization down with it, because any of his books that are set in what in the 1960s would have been Next Sunday A.D. usually include a bit of exposition about the Cold War.